Top 5 3rd Quarter Trades of Cl - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Clearview Wealth Advisors LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Claybrook Capital, LLC’s top five trades of the quarter.

-During the quarter, Clearview Wealth Advisors LLC bought 21,019 shares of ARCA:SCHD for a total holding of 215,117.
-The trade had a 1.11% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.31.
+During the quarter, Claybrook Capital, LLC bought 6,814 shares of NAS:QQQ for a total holding of 30,540.
+The trade had a 1.16% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $301.34.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 13.63 and a price-book ratio of 3.17.
+In terms of valuation, INVESCO QQQ Trust has a price-earnings ratio of 24.09 and a price-book ratio of 6.34.

-The guru sold out of their 11,945-share investment in ARCA:IJS.
-Previously, the stock had a 0.8% weight in the equity portfolio.
-Shares traded for an average price of $92.01 during the quarter.
+Claybrook Capital, LLC reduced their investment in NYSE:PNF by 203,587 shares.
+The trade had a 1.02% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $9.7.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares S&P Small-Cap 600 Value ETF has a price-earnings ratio of 10.41 and a price-book ratio of 1.27.
+In terms of valuation, GLOBAL X FDS has a price-earnings ratio of 18.81 and a price-book ratio of 2.82.

-During the quarter, Clearview Wealth Advisors LLC bought 11,199 shares of ARCA:IJR for a total holding of 13,933.
-The trade had a 0.78% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $96.67.
+Claybrook Capital, LLC reduced their investment in ARCA:DTEC by 18,355 shares.
+The trade had a 0.36% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $35.27.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Small-Cap ETF has a price-earnings ratio of 10.79 and a price-book ratio of 1.53.
+In terms of valuation, ALPS Disruptive Technologies ETF has a price-earnings ratio of 26.85 and a price-book ratio of 3.33.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.